Wolfbatcat/ao3-userscripts/documentation/Quick Hide.md

 ## ⚙️ Installation

 >  **⚠️ Important for Chromium-based browsers:** If you're using Chrome, Brave, Vivaldi, or Microsoft Edge on PC, an extra activation step is required.
-[Follow these instructions.](https://www.tampermonkey.net/faq.php?locale=en#Q209)
+[Follow these instructions.](https://www.tampermonkey.net/faq.php?locale=en#Q209).
+For the Tampermonkey iOS app, see [this video](https://www.youtube.com/watch?v=e7Sme3FY0vI).

 1. Install with a userscript manager:
    - **Tampermonkey**